thumbnail

 History

 In the 19th and early 20th century the island of New Guinea was colonized by three nations: the Dutch in the west (Dutch New Guinea), the Germans in the northeast (Kaiser Wilhelms Land) and the British in the southeast (British New Guinea).
 At 1848 the border of Dutch New Guinea is layed down at 141º Eastern Length by the government of the Dutch Indies.
 It was officially determined in 1895 and is until present day the unchanged border of Papua with Papua New Guinea.
 In 1963 the area was handed over to UNTEA and finally to the Republic of Indonesia and was called Irian Barat (West Irian), from 1973 Irian Jaya (= "Ikut Republik Indonesia, Anti Nederland", which means "Follow the Republik Indonesia, reject The Netherlands", "Jaya" means "glorious") and from October 2001 Papua (or Papua Indonesia, to avoid confusion).
 In 2003 there was an attemption to divide Papua in three subprovinces (Papua Barat, Papua Tengah and Papua Timur) but because of many protests it was decided to divide Papua in 2007 in only two main provinces: Papua Barat (West Papua) and Papua.
-In this website we only use the name Papua or Papua Indonesia, meaning both provinces together.
-The border of both provinces is West of Nabire and East of Wandammen Peninsula.
+On 30 June 2022 the government decided to devide Indonesian New Guinea in five provinces (see map): Tito Karnavian, Indonesia's Home Affairs Minister, said after the vote that the primary goal of the legislation was "to accelerate development in Papua to increase the welfare of the people in Papua, especially indigenous Papuans."
+In this website we only use the name Papua or Papua Indonesia, meaning all five provinces together.

 Because in the 19th and early 20th century most naturalists were either German or British it is obvious that the colonies in the east of New Guinea were visited more frequently by scientists than the Dutch western part of the island.
 Furthermore Dutch scientists hardly showed any interest in this part of their colony.
 After Dutch New Guinea was handed over to UNTEA and Indonesia in 1963, hardly any expedition or collection trip was held in this part until the Eighties of the last century.
 Nevertheless, their have been some important expeditions in the western part.
 An overview of these expeditions is given on the history page of this website.